stan-dev/design-docs/designs/0032-stan-output-formats.md

 of the inference algorithm, e.g., leapfrog steps or gradient trajectories.

 * Although we can now run multiple chains in a single process, it is still necessary to produce per-chain CSV files, with the chain id baked into the filename.
-A cleaner solution would be to combine all outputs in a single file.
+An alternative solution would be to combine all outputs in a single file, adding a column for chain-id but the downside to this would be that having multiple chains write to a single output file increases the code complexity.

 * Currently, the HMC sampler can also be configured to produce a [diagnostic_file](https://mc-stan.org/docs/2_29/cmdstan-guide/mcmc-config.html#sampler-diag-file) which contains the per-iteration latent Hamiltonian dynamics of all model parameters,